anchetaWern/anchetawern.github.io/source/_posts/2014-02-07-a-whirlwind-tour-of-web-developer-tools.markdown

 ####Chrome Developer Tools

-One of the most popular browser tool today is the Chrome Developer Tool.
-You can access the Chrome Developer by pressing `Ctrl` + `Shift` + `I` or `Cmd` + `Opt` + `I` on your keyboard.
+One of the most popular browser tool today is the Chrome Developer Tools.
+You can access it by pressing `Ctrl + Shift + I` or `Cmd + Opt + I` on your keyboard.
 By default this opens up the last panel that you have accessed.

- - **Elements** - allows DOM inspection and modification, changes are reflected to the page as you update.
+ - **Elements** - allows DOM inspection and modification, changes are reflected on the page as you update.
  - **Network** - this is where you can view all of the HTTP requests made by your web project.
 The size and time it took to download each requested file are also viewable so the network panel is mostly used for evaluating the performance of your web project in terms of the HTTP requests that are made.
  - **Sources** - used for viewing and updating the source files used by your web project.
-If you selected a JavaScript file
+If you selected a JavaScript file it will also allow you to debug it.
  - **Timeline** - used for evaluating the performance of your web project in terms of frames and memory consumed
  - **Profiles** - used for profiling JavaScript performance
  - **Resources** - kind of similar with the sources panel, but it doesn't allow you to edit the source files.
 It also allows you to view and modify cookie and local storage information.